 There are plenty of flimsy tripods that you can buy at discount stores.
 They just don't perform that well out in the field.
 They're sturdy enough for occasional use, particularly with a small point-N-shoot camera.

-Yes, you can save money, but why buy something that's going to fall apart in a few years?
+Yes, you can save money by going with a budget tripod, but why buy something that's going to fall apart in a few years?
 You can get quality tripods under 100 dollars that will last you a lifetime if you treat them relatively nicely.
+Here are some little know tips on tripod stability.

 The tripod head you use will make or break the best portrait tripod you choose.
 You can use any of these as portrait tripods.
 Some are better for quick moving targets and some are more versatile for other types of photography.